JonasTisell/youtube_imagehost/README.md

 Trying unexisting parameters makes the image 404

-Highest quality saved on server is 797x797
+Highest quality saved on server is 797x797 (for images from YouTube)

 ## Default parameters (_set in all profile images and various others_)